ARTIST / CURATOR

 ARTIST CURATOR

-Her visual language is rooted in a fine art sensibility and feminist performative strategies, asserting her bodily presence, migrating between the planned and the spontaneous.
-Inventive actions place her in the work through writing, performative action, embodied drawings, the sung or spoken voice.
-Residual marks, traces of intent and action, are left in spaces, the archive or the memory - a self styled but probably unreliable narrative of her existence.
+Her visual language is rooted in a fine art sensibility and feminist strategies, forcibly asserting her bodily presence, migrating between the planned and the spontaneous through gesture, drawing,sung or spoken voice.
+Strategies of play and improvisation shape vibrant works responding to audience and place.
+Residual marks, traces of intent and action, are left in spaces, the archive or the memory, as a self styled, but unreliable, narrative of her existence.

-Clare works with Peta Lloyd as performance duo GIDDY STICKS, exploring absurdity and ageing.
+Clare works with Peta Lloyd as performance duo GIDDY STICKS.
+Their works promote absurdity as a life strategy, preferably with pudding !